Joachim Gauck: Childhood and life in East Germany (1940–1989)

 Gauck graduated with an Abitur from Innerstädtisches Gymnasium in Rostock.
 According to Gauck, his political activities were inspired by the ordeal of his father, and he stated that he grew up with a "well-founded anti-communism".
-Already in school in East Germany, he made no secret of his anti-communist position, and he steadfastly refused to join the communist youth movement, the Free German Youth.
-He wanted to study German and become a journalist, but because he was not a communist, he was not allowed to do so.
-Instead he chose to study theology and become a pastor in the Protestant church in Mecklenburg.
-He has stated that his primary intention was not to become a pastor, but the theology studies offered an opportunity to study philosophy and the church was one of the few institutions in East Germany where communist ideology was not dominant.
-Nevertheless, he did eventually become a pastor.
-His work as a pastor in East Germany was very difficult due to the hostility of the communist regime towards the church, and for many years he was under constant observation and was harassed by the Stasi (the secret police).
-The Stasi described Gauck in their file on him as an "incorrigible anti-communist" ("unverbesserlicher Antikommunist").
+Already in school in East Germany, he made no secret of his anti-communist position, and he steadfastly refused to join the SED's youth movement, the Free German Youth.
+He wanted to study German and become a journalist but because he was not a member of the ruling Communist party, he was not allowed to do so.
+Instead, he chose to study theology and become a pastor in the Protestant church in Mecklenburg.
+He has stated that his primary intention was not to become a pastor but that the theology studies offered an opportunity to study philosophy and the church was one of the few institutions in East Germany where Marxist–Leninist ideology was not dominant.
+Nevertheless, he eventually became a pastor.
+His work as a pastor in East Germany was very difficult due to the hostility of the Communist regime towards the church, and for many years he was under constant observation and was harassed by the Stasi (the secret police).
+The Stasi described Gauck in their file on him as an "incorrigible anti-communist" (unverbesserlicher Antikommunist).
 He has said that "at the age of nine, I knew socialism was an unjust system."

-In his memoirs, he writes that "the fate of our father was like an educational cudgel.
+In his memoirs, Gauck writes that "the fate of our father was like an educational cudgel.
 It led to a sense of unconditional loyalty towards the family which excluded any sort of idea of fraternisation with the system."